 Aurebesh is the name of that funky alien writing you can see all over from the neon signs and graffiti on Fleet and Nar Shaddaa to the posters on Corellia and illuminated signs at the tram stations on CZ-198.

-Aurebesh, as it is usually seen now, both in SWTOR as well as the movies was developed by Stephen Crane, art director of West End Games’ Star Wars Roleplaying game back in the late 1980’s.
+Aurebesh, as it is usually seen now, both in SWTOR as well as the movies was developed by Stephen Crane, art director of West End Games’ Star Wars Roleplaying game back in the early 1990’s.
 The letters were based on text seen briefly in Return of the Jedi, and the font has seen widespread use in various Star Wars media ever since.

 And that is okay.
 At its most basic level, Aurebesh is simply meant to add to the flavor of Star Wars’ futuristic and alien setting.
 That the text of the security scan of the shuttlecraft Tydirium is gibberish, but the life jacket worn over Poe Dameron’s flight suit reads “pull to inflate” are both equally valid uses of fake space letters.
 It’s a fun bonus for overly obsessed fans like myself when the Aurebesh can be translated into English, but I don’t consider it mandatory or sloppy when it doesn’t.